ikwuka/user_input_and_forms/README.md

 ------------------------

-This project is about creating a complex but extraordinary form in an ordinary but unique manner.
+This project is about creating a table booking form for the Little Lemon website; though extraordinary but achieved in an ordinary but unique craft.

+The form shall contain four fields:

+> - Email Address
+> - Date of Booking
+> - Number of People
+> - A Checkbox

 ## Skills Gained